Document Tree

 This process can be highly individualized depending on the project, and Intershop does not provide strict guidelines for extending or modifying the pipelines.

-Expanding the existing pipeline:
+Expanding the Existing Pipeline

-The trigger of the respective CD pipeline needs to be adjusted to start when a successful CI build of either the develop branch or a build starting with "version/" has completed.
+The trigger of the respective CD pipeline needs to be adjusted to start when a successful CI build of either the develop branch or a build starting with "version/" has been completed.

 ...